 Moon Pharmaceuticals is a global pharmaceutical company specialised in generics medicines.
 Besides, they aimed to become a leader in dermatology and acquired the rights to market a new medication for psoriasis.

-The psoriasis market is juice but highly competitive.
+The psoriasis market is juicy but highly competitive.
 Nearly all top Pharma companies are competing in this space: J&J (Remicade, Stelara, Tremfya), Amgen-Pfizer (Enbrel), Abbvie (Humira), Novartis (Consentyx), Lilly (Talz), and some more.
-Most of the treatments are biologic medicines with a different mechanism of actions but similar outcomes.
+Most of the treatments are biologic medicines with a different mechanism of action but similar outcomes.
 Some products are going off-patent in Europe (Humira), and new products are about to be launched as well.

 Moon’s product: Darkia, is a biologic product too.
 It can´t be considered an enormous innovation (none of the products recently launched weren’t either), but its profile of effectiveness and security is in the top tier.
 Most certainly, it has the potential of becoming a blockbuster, was it adequately promoted.

 After having analysed the internal capabilities, Moon Pharma’s CEO, Aarav Khatri, had concluded that they would build a dermatology franchise in the USA.
 This country is, by far, the most attractive for Pharma companies, and it was expected that 70-80% of turnover would come from there.
 However, Europe meant complexity: many countries, local regulations, different languages, and so on.
-As a consequence, they have licensed the product to a European company with experience in this therapeutical area.
+As a consequence, they had licensed the product to a European company with experience in this therapeutical area.

 The above decision looked like a no-brainer, yet the European business development team has come with a complementary proposal.
 They agreed with licensing the main brand to a most experienced player in dermatology, but they proposed to market a second brand with a different go-to-market model: no field force involved, only digital channels.